Maxence-Labesse/AutoMxL/README.md

 # Presentation

-The main purpose of ths package is to provide a Python AutoML class that covers the complete pipeline of a classification problem from the raw dataset to a deployable model.
+The main purpose of ths package is to provide a Python AutoML class that covers the complete pipeline of a classification project from the raw dataset to a deployable model.
 It can be used as well as a functions/classes catalogue to ease and speed-up the Data Scientists repetitive dev tasks.